maeumum/maeumum.github.io/content/courses/2024-1/data-structure.md

 Successfully implemented fundamental data structures (Stack using Array, Queue using Linked List) in C++.

-{{< callout example >}}
+{{< callout Impression >}}
-**Impression:** Through this course, I felt how important it is to choose the right data structure for efficiency when solving algorithmic problems.
+Through this course, I felt how important it is to choose the right data structure for efficiency when solving algorithmic problems.
 {{< /callout >}}